 When can I apply?

-Applications open mid-November of each year Missed this year's application?
-Email us if you want to be reminded when they are released next year!
+Applications open in early December of each year.
+Email us if you want a reminder when they are released!

 What is the application like and where do I apply?

-Priority deadline applications are usually due in February and our general application deadline is in March.
+Applications are due February 7.
 Applications are reviewed when complete in the order received.

 What kind of Fellow are you looking for?
 Do I need to be a farming expert to apply?